Last Revised: November 13, 2025

 VHUP Waste Cleaning and Disposal

-• Clean and decontaminate work areas before and after each activity involving hazardous drugs.
+• Clean and decontaminate work areas with Rescue before and after each activity involving hazardous drugs.

-• Remove shoe covers, gown and outer gloves and dispose of in a ‘Cytotoxic’ container before leaving room.
+• Remove shoe covers, gown and outer gloves and dispose of in the soft yellow bags for PPE disposal.

 • Wash hands thoroughly after removing gloves.